Top FFS surgeons and facial gender theory

 The best facial feminization surgeons today have set aside the old paradigms and separated the concepts of beautification and feminization in a highly personalized approach that assesses each patient’s face as unique – because it is.

-We know now that there is no “one size fits all” facial feminization method; however, it is true that every face has an underlying femininity.
+Top FFS surgeons know now that there is no “one size fits all” facial feminization method; however, it is true that every face has an underlying femininity.
 As Hamer points out in her research, male and female faces are essentially indistinguishable before puberty.
-During puberty, hormonal changes trigger the addition of masculinizing traits, while feminine faces remain relatively unchanged.
+During puberty, hormonal changes trigger the addition of masculinizing traits in adolescents assigned male at birth, while the feminine faces of AFAB teens remain relatively unchanged.

 The ultimate goal of FFS surgery, then, must be to “eliminate the masculine” to reveal the feminine face that is already there.
-In this way, the best facial feminization surgeons are able to give their patientsachieve the most natural results possible through the ideal treatment plan for each individual, be it an aggressive or subtle approach, as required.
+In this way, the best facial feminization surgeons are able to help their patients achieve the most natural results possible through the ideal plan for each individual, be it an aggressive or subtle approach, as required.
 You should still be you, and your face should still be your face – just the feminine version of your face, the one that you should have had all along.